PacktPublishing/Jumpstart-Logic-Pro-10.6/README.md

 **Create professional music with Apple’s flagship digital audio workstation app**

 ## What is this book about?
 Logic Pro is Apple’s flagship application for music creation, found in many professional music studios across the globe.
 It is a powerful digital audio workstation that comes with all the software tools that you need to create music that sounds great.
-In the latest version, Logic Pro 10.6, Apple has added impressive features to what was already a full package of tools, loops, FX plug-ins, and software instruments.
+In the previous version, Logic Pro 10.5, Apple had added impressive features to what was already a full package of tools, loops, FX plug-ins, and software instruments.

 This book covers the following exciting features:
 * Get to grips with Audio and MIDI and how they are different, along with covering Apple Loops
 * Record and edit audio, such as your voice or guitar
-* Create and edit MIDI parts, using Logic Pro's software instruments
+* Create and edit MIDI parts, using Logic Pro’s software instruments
-* Develop realistic drums and electronic drums with Logic Pro 10.6's amazing Drummer
+* Develop realistic drums and electronic drums with Logic Pro 10.5’s amazing Drummer
-* Explore the new Step Sequencer, Live Loops, and Quick Sampler that are now included with version 10.6
+* Explore the new Step Sequencer, Live Loops, and Quick Sampler that were included with version 10.5
+* Edit your arrangement and prepare the parts for mixing
+* Discover the principles of good mixing, including automation, pre-mastering, and final bouncing

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1800562772) today!